 The apostle Paul taught that long locks on MARRIED women (and not all females regardless of their marital status) was her glory and that men who wear their's long (with the exception of those who are under a Nazarite vow) was shameful.
 In his letter to the Corinthian church, he states the following "obvious" fact regarding this issue.

 |14.
 Or does not even nature itself teach you that if a man has long hair, it is a shame to him?
 15. But if a woman has long hair, it is a glory to her . . .
 (1Corinthians 11:14 - 15, HBFV)|

 Hair was worn, in the first century culture to which Paul was addressing, as a way a married female should respect toward her mate.

 Wearing hair shorter or longer is a matter of personal choice.
 If you feel uncomfortable around certain people, you may want to assess why you do what you do.
 Try asking the other females who judge so harshly why they are doing so.
 If you feel comfortable wearing you locks anywhere between your ear lobes and your knees then wear it that way in faith and with a clean conscience (Romans 14:23).

-In the final analysis, things like hair length, dress, jewelry and alike are only temporary.
+Women should be proud of how God made them and enjoy their femininity.
+Things of this life like hair are only temporary.
 The apostle Peter, however, reminds us what IS lasting and what is truly the MOST important adornment we can possess.

 3 You should not use outward aids to make yourselves beautiful . . .
-4 Instead, your beauty should consist of your true inner self, the ageless beauty of a gentle and quiet spirit, which is of the greatest value in God's sight.
-(1Peter 3:3 - 4)
+4 Instead, your beauty should consist of your true inner self, the ageless beauty of a gentle and quiet spirit, which is of the greatest value in God's sight (1Peter 3:3 - 4)